About the Academy

 Sound Awareness: Creating Calm & Inclusive Spaces

-A reflective professional development course exploring how everyday sound and acoustics influence wellbeing, behaviour, and inclusion in shared spaces.
-Through experiential listening, observation, and practical exploration, participants develop awareness of their sound environments and consider simple, low-cost ways to support calm, focus, and comfort — particularly for those who experience sound more sensitively.
+Through guided listening, interactive activities, and real-world examples, participants develop awareness of their sound environment and learn simple, low-cost ways to support calm, focus, comfort, and inclusion — particularly for those who experience sound more sensitively.

 Level 1 - Integrative Sound for Wellbeing Course (In-Person)